 - Summary: This field is hidden by default (click "Edit summary" to reveal).
 The summary is used to provide a brief overview of the event.
 It will be displayed in Events List blocks that are displayed on landing pages.

 - Date: Input one or multiple dates for the event.
 You have the options to add an all-day event, add a start and end time, and to add multiple dates.
 If your event is canceled, you can check the Canceled box.
 This will display a canceled message on your event page.
+Note that all event dates must provide both a start and end date.

 - Related Link: If there's another web page (on your site or on some other site) with more details about the event, you can use this field to indicate that.
 The link will be displayed on the event detail page.